elewoutv/pyGeniusOne/README.md

 # pyGeniusOne
-Experimental python implementation of some of the nGeniusOne statistics calculations
+Experimental python implementation of some of the netScout statistics calculations

 ## Description
 This program takes a pcap file as input and calculates subscriber session statistics (see below) from the given packet trace in